JianjunXiang/PVRI/README.txt

 in any publication that reports research using this code.
 The research is to be cited in the bibliography as:

 [1] Jianjun Xiang, Mei Yu, Gangyi Jiang, Haiyong Xu, Yang Song and Yo-Sung Ho.
-"Pseudo Video and Refocused Images Based Blind Light Field Image Quality Assessment", Accepted, IEEE Transactions on Circuits and Systems for Video Technology.
+"Pseudo Video and Refocused Images Based Blind Light Field Image Quality Assessment",  IEEE Transactions on Circuits and Systems for Video Technology.
+doi: 10.1109/TCSVT.2020.3030049.

 Author  : Jianjun Xiang